cyle/mail-scripting/README.md

     address:|/path/to/script

 That means messages to address@whatever.com will be piped to that script as STDIN.

+You can change that "address" to whatever you want as long as it doesn't contain any spaces, I believe.
+Has to resolve into a valid email address.

 Make sure `/path/to/script` is `chmod +x` and in a readable folder and anything it refers to has an absolute path.